Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 The tooth decay that is common today (except in people who use good dental hygiene techniques) is believed to be due to the huge increase in fermentable sugars in our diet.
 Some bacteria produce large quantities of acid as they break down the sugar.
 If too much sugar is present or if there isn't sufficient time to remineralize the teeth before more acid forms, tooth decay can develop.

 In addition to damaging teeth, the acid produced by bacteria allows other mouth bacteria that grow well in an acidic environment to multiply and predominate in the population.
-Helpful bacteria that limit or change the effects of the unhealthy bacteria are outnumbered and the ecological balance in our mouths is changed by the presence of the sugar.
+Helpful bacteria that limit or change the effects of the unhealthy bacteria are outnumbered.
+The ecological balance in our mouths is changed by the presence of the sugar.

 Researchers have found that eating sugary foods frequently throughout the day is more likely to cause tooth decay than eating a large amount of sugar at once or eating sugary foods with a meal.
 Eating a lot of sugar is a bad idea at any time, however.